-Method : Making the Cheesy Vegetable Pasta Bake
+Method : Making The Pasta Bake

-Cut the very dark green top and root from the leek.
+First of all, cut the very dark green top and root from the leek.
 Slice the leek in half, lengthways and rinse thoroughly under a cold running tap.
 This ensures any sand or dirt trapped between the layers in the leek is washed away.
 Pat the leek dry with a clean cloth.
 Slice the leeks into 1/2 inch dice.

 Pour the oil into a pan and heat up over a medium heat.
 Add the leeks to the pan.